-Although Dr. Mishra earned his livelihood as a renowned scolar of English language and literature, he devoted almost his entire life in the service of Maithili language and literature.
-Dr. Mishra became interested in his mothertongue Maithili and his native region Mithila at an early age, as matters connected with them used to be discussed in his home and he had the unique opportunity to access the collection of Maithili books in his father's library.
-Another influence was Dr. Ganga Natha Jha, the then Vice-chancellor of Allahabad University.
+Although Dr Mishra earned his livelihood as a renowned scholar of English language and literature, he devoted almost his entire life in the service of Maithili language and literature.
+Dr Mishra became interested in his mother tongue Maithili and his native region Mithila at an early age, as matters connected with them used to be discussed in his home and he had the unique opportunity to access the collection of Maithili books in his father's library.
+Another influence was Dr Ganga Natha Jha, the then Vice-chancellor of Allahabad University.

 Dr Mishra's juvenile writings used to be circulated in a handwritten children's magazine of his village called Balvinod.
 The first significant piece of literary criticism, which got publicity, was a long review of Gangapati's novelette Sushila, which was published in the celebrated Maithili weekly Mithila Mihir in 1943.
 Soon thereafter he organized a Sahitya Samiti in the university and took steps to hold literary gatherings frequently.